intel-lab-lkp/linux/Documentation/trace/coresight/coresight-config.rst

     # cat value
     0x3a98

+Updating a parameter requires root.
+Reading one does not, unless the parameter can hold a kernel address, in which case its 'value' is readable by root only.
+The preloaded 'gen_etrig' feature is such a case: its ``features/gen_etrig/params/address/value`` defaults to the address of panic().

 Parameters adjusted in this way are reflected in all device instances that have loaded the feature.